This post may contain affiliate links.

 Taxi and Bus drivers

 You do not need to tip taxi and public bus drivers.
-If you hire a shuttle bus or private transfer, it is common to tip about $10 per day- more if the service was outstanding.
+If you hire a shuttle bus or private transfer, it is common to tip about $10 per day- more if the service is outstanding.

 Other tipping advice